Harsha7337/M3_G4/PROJECT1/1_Requirements/README.md

 unit in the car, which will do the preferred functions.

 ## INPUT FUNCTIONS:
-* In SINGLE click, the car will be loacked
+* In SINGLE click, the car will be loCKED
 * In DOUBLE clicks, the car will be unlocked
 * In TRIPLE clicks, On/OFF of the alarm system of the car
 * In QUADRUPLE clicks, Theft security system activated